Healthy Food vs. Unhealthy Food

 NOTE: Hydrogenated fat is saturated fat that has been air-whipped before being added to foods, thus allowing the manufacturer to state that it does not contain saturated fat.
 Once you eat hydrogenated fat, it returns to its original state - saturated fat.
 Anything that lists hydrogenated or partially hydrogenated fat is simply saturated fat.
 Don't purchase items with those ingredients.

-Consider processed sugar is the sheet of paper.
+Consider processed sugar is the sheet of paper in the above scenario.
 Your body turns many things into a "type" of sugar that provides energy for your body.
 All sugars are NOT alike.
-If you eat processed sugar (granulated sugar), your body "thinks" you just provided some good energy to burn.
+If you eat processed sugar (think granulated sugar - NOT fruit sugar!), your body "thinks" you just provided some good energy to burn.
 When the sugar is burned very fast (which is always what happens with processed sugar), the body stops the energy flow because it realizes that you ate processed sugar and not carbohydrates or fruit which the body has to convert into a natural sugar.
 That conversion process takes time which allows you more energy for a longer period.
 Simple processed sugar burns you out and you feel like napping after it wears off.
 We've all watched children who've eaten sugar.
 They run around all full of energy - for a "short" period of time.
-Then, they end up laying on the floor ready to take a nap.
+Then, they end up laying on the floor ready to take a nap.It that were potato chips they binged on to get that energy, you'd be best to send them outdoors because that energy is going to hang on for a while.

 It's difficult to burn off carbohydrates because they are doing what they are supposed to do for the body - acting like that big log on the fire.
-Runners and seasoned athletes who compete for hours do what's called "carbo-load" the day before an event.
+Runners and seasoned athletes who compete for hours do what's called "carbo load" the day before an event.
 Why?
 Because all those carbs take a long time to burn, and will provide energy for a long time.

 Dairy: Milk; Cheese; Eggs; Yogurt; Let's stop there.
 Butter is obviously a dairy product, and it has a lot of fat.
 It adds flavor to cooking and baking.
 But, it's also high in Saturated Fat - the bad fat.
 So you need to limit how much butter you use.
 Like salt, it can enhance flavor, but it's not healthy for you to eat a lot.
 There are many dairy products, but those not listed here are products you should also avoid, or use very sparingly due to the high saturated fat content and other UN-healthy ingredients.

 Seafood: Fish; Shellfish; Most anything found in the ocean is healthy for you, although man has polluted many areas of the sea so that some fish is not "as" healthy as it once was.
+But even today, it's the best meat you can eat.

 When you hear advertisements or other information stating how good red meat is for you, that's the cattle, pork and other industries trying to sell their products - nothing more.
 Does that mean meat other than fish, turkey and chicken is bad?
 All other meats do have protein which is very good for you.
 But, if you put aside the flavor you like from those meats, the high salt content and high fat content in all of those other meats are what make them "less healthy" for you.
 So eat those meats only a few times weekly instead of having them as your main diet.